-Debian installation packages make installation of KeyDB easy.
+Debian packages make installation of KeyDB easy.
 No need to worry about building the binaries, or directory setup.
 Just simply install and go!

 A PPA (Personal Package Archive) allows you to easily install, update and remove packages with commands such as